-If a student in your course has an approved accommodation from Student Disabilities Services (SDS) or needs to take an exam at a different time than the rest of the class because of their time zone or a personal reason, you should ensure that reasonable accommodations can be made for quizzes and exams.
-It is the responsibility of the teaching team to set up these accommodations in Canvas Quizzes or reach out to the Courseware team for assistance.
+If a student in your course has an approved accommodation from Student Disabilities Services (SDS) or must take a quiz at a different time than the rest of the class (because of time zone or another reason), you should ensure that reasonable accommodations are made.
+You are responsible for setting up these accommodations in Canvas, or for asking the Courseware team to do so.

-Fortunately, Canvas makes it easy to give individual students additional time and extended availability windows for quizzes without having to make separate versions of the assessments.
-Please contact Courseware with accommodation requests at least 1 business day before the exam is administered.
+Please contact Courseware with accommodation requests at least 1 business day before the quiz is administered.

-Important: If your exam is using both availability dates and a time limit, be sure to update both for accommodations.
+If your quiz uses both availability dates and a time limit, be sure to update both when making accommodations.

-When students take an exam that has a Time Limit, the timer starts as soon as they begin taking the exam (by clicking "Begin" in New Quizzes or "Take the quiz" in Classic Quizzes).
-A countdown clock displays their remaining time and provides a warning message shortly before the time runs out and the exam is automatically submitted.
-The timer does NOT pause if students leave the exam or close their browser.
-Exams are automatically submitted at the end of the Time Limit or at the Available Until date, whichever comes first.
+When students take a quiz that has a time limit, the timer starts as soon as they begin taking the quiz (by clicking "Begin" in New Quizzes or "Take the quiz" in Classic Quizzes).
+A countdown clock displays their remaining time and provides a warning message shortly before the time runs out.
+The timer does NOT pause if students leave the quiz or close their browser.
+Quizzes are automatically submitted at the end of the time limit or at the "available until" date, whichever comes first.

-If you are giving an exam during class time, the Courseware team suggests setting only an "Available from" for the start of the exam and setting a Time Limit to correspond with the end of class.
-If you do decide to include an "Until" date, consider setting it for 10-15 minutes after the end of class or until the end of the day in case students started the exam a few minutes late.
+If you are giving an quiz during class time, the Courseware team suggests setting only an "Available from" for the start of the quiz and setting a time limit to correspond with the end of class.
+If you do decide to include an "Until" date, consider setting it for 10-15 minutes after the end of class or until the end of the day in case students started the quiz a few minutes late.

-Note: The Courseware Team does not recommend using only an Availability Window as a substitute for a Time Limit because Available from/Until dates cannot be adjusted, if needed, after students start taking the exam.
-Students are locked into the "Available Until" date that was in place when they started the exam.
-Please contact firstname.lastname@example.org with any questions.
+Note: The Courseware Team does not recommend using only an availability window as a substitute for a time limit because available from/until dates cannot be adjusted after students start taking the quiz.
+Students are bound by the "Available Until" date that was in place when they started the quiz.

-- To differentiate an availability window for a student with an accommodation, open the quiz (in New Quizzes or Classic Quizzes) and scroll down to the "Assign to" field.
+- Open the quiz (in New Quizzes or Classic Quizzes) and scroll down to the "Assign to" field.

 - After setting the Due Date and Available from/Until dates, click the "+Add" button to create a second "Assign to" field.

-- Repeat steps 2-4 if you have multiple Availability Windows to add.
-Click "Save" when you are finished.
+- Repeat steps 2-4 as needed, and click "Save" when you are finished.

 Notes: Individual students can only be assigned one (1) Availability Window.
-Students will see only the Due Date and Available from/Until dates assigned to them, not their peers.
+Students will see only the due date and available from/Until dates assigned to them.